About

 The drug praziquantel (PZQ), discovered in the 1970s, is an essential medication for combating diseases caused by parasitic flatworms.
 PZQ is the therapeutic mainstay for the treatment of schistosomiasis, a socioeconomically devastating infection caused by flatworms of the Schistosoma genus that afflicts ~260 million people worldwide.
-Overall, the disease burden of schistosomiasis encumbers third world economies with an annual loss of 70 million disability-adjusted life years.
+Overall, the disease burden of schistosomiasis encumbers LMIC economies with an annual loss of 70 million disability-adjusted life years.
 The WHO classifies PZQ as one of the 100 essential medications used worldwide, requiring over 50 million tablets globally for treatment every year.

 Any decrease in the effectiveness of PZQ as a cheap, effective drug will prove a significant public health challenge.